Journalism is going through a period of transformation.

 3. Event-driven subscription offers are an opportunity

-CTAs for the special offer were only displayed after polls related to the event and saw excellent engagement & CTRs.
+CTAs for the special offer were only displayed after polls related to the event and saw excellent engagement & clickthrough rates.
 Readers of local news have a strong connection to the place they live and want to know what’s happening in their area.
 Local publishers should take advantage of this and use the opportunity to create interesting offers.

-4. Readers trust their local newspapers and brands that they have known for a long time.
+4. Readers trust their local newspapers and brands that they have known for a long time

-Berlin-based newspaper, Tagesspiegel uses Opinary to advertise their editor-in-chief’s newsletter.
+Berlin-based newspaper Tagesspiegel uses Opinary to advertise their editor-in-chief’s newsletter.
 It covers all things Berlin in a very subjective, sometimes even provocative manner and has become extremely popular.

-Another example is the exciting premium offer that the South-German newspaper Schwäbische Zeitung makes to its readers after they vote on an Opinary poll.
-After voting, a conversion banner is displayed offering a free 4-week premium subscription.
+The South-German newspaper Schwäbische Zeitung makes offers to its readers after they vote on an Opinary poll.
+After voting, a call-to-action is displayed offering a free 4-week premium subscription.
 When readers have been used to getting all their content for free it takes work to set up such a successful paid product and slowly make readers familiar with a paywall.

 At German publishers Kölner Express and Nordbayern.de, we observe constant integration of two to five Opinary polls per day – polls have become a part of their everyday workflow.
 Other newsrooms use polls less frequently and are more particular about which questions they ask.
 Pioneers in this area are the newsrooms of Northern-German papers NOZ,s:hz and SVZ, which refined their storytelling strategy following workshops with famous newspaper designer Mario Garcia.
 They now create and design articles more selectively, including visual elements and polls that might be placed within the template.
 Overall, it’s important that usage of Opinary polls is aligned with the newspaper’s general strategy.

 The media industry is constantly shifting and it takes work and thoughtful metamorphoses to keep up.
 But local news is integral to society and we believe it will thrive as long as it continues to be forward-thinking and make the most of its strengths and niches.